 If you had told my 18-year-old self that one of the best podcasters around would be the lad with the plastic bag on his head who sings “Horse Outside”, I would have laughed at you.
 However, “The Blindboy Podcast” is a must-listen for anyone interested in what a podcast can be.
 The main man – Mr Blindboy Boatclub – is an expert storyteller, and this ability that he has, this art that he has perfected over the years, allows for an enthralling experience.
 “The Blindboy Podcast” discusses a wide range of topics including history, politics, art, music, mental health, psychology, movies and much more.

-Blindboy’s “hot takes” whereby he explores theories and connections based on his own research are always worth a listen.
-It is often the case that he will present a hypothesis that makes the listener think there is no way it can be true but by the end of his arguments he does make you think about it.
-Blindboy’s „hot takes“ have included how medieval Cork is connected to our classic image of Hell, the reason why quicksand is so popular in cartoons and other TV shows, the history of Ireland told through the perspective of the pineapple, the cultural significance of the hot chicken roll, Guinness, and Taytos and how a volcano eruption in Indonesia impacted art and literature.
-If these sound a bit mad there are plenty more to work your way through!
+Blindboy’s “hot takes”, whereby he explores theories and connections based on his own research, are always worth a listen.
+It is often the case that he will present a hypothesis that makes the listener think there is no way it can be accurate, but by the end of his arguments, he makes you think about it.
+Blindboy’s “hot takes” have included how medieval Cork is connected to our classic image of Hell, the reason why quicksand is so prevalent in cartoons and other TV shows, the history of Ireland told through the perspective of the pineapple, the cultural significance of the hot chicken roll, Guinness, and Taytos and how a volcano eruption in Indonesia impacted art and literature.
+If these sound a bit mad, there are plenty more to work your way through!

 Linked Podcasts: Other podcasts I have discovered through The Blindboy Podcast include “The David McWilliams Podcast” and “Reboot Republic”.

 The Guardian “Football Weekly” podcast has been a podcast I have followed off- and on- for many years.
-During the first few weeks of the pandemic, “Football Weekly” was a godsend… It is difficult to really live through global events and know that this is „the real deal“.
+During the first few weeks of the pandemic, “Football Weekly” was a godsend… It is difficult to really live through global events and know that this is “the real deal”.
 For me, the pandemic became really serious when football matches were cancelled.
 Premier League, Bundesliga, La Liga matches are rarely cancelled but suddenly, all over Europe, games were gone, GAA matches were indefinitely on-hold – we were living in a sporting vacuum.
-An industry that is usually a constant noise and never stops was suddenly gone… This was serious!
+An industry that is usually a constant noise and never stops was suddenly gone… That was when I knew this was serious!

 A diverse group of football journalists from “The Guardian” and other publications and podcasts, hosted by the excitable and optimistic Max Rushden alongside the dour and humorous native of Birr (County Offaly) Barry Glendenning, “Football Weekly” is one for even the most casual of football fans.
 The fact that Barry often gives the impression that he would much rather watch a Junior B hurling match than most Premier League matches is one of the many bonuses of this particular podcast!